Promisecharles/eyes/README.md

 -- create a self-signed cert and private key with apache server as described in the self-cert-sample.txt

 SSLCertificateFile /etc/ssl/certs/eyes.crt

 SSLCertificateKeyFile /etc/ssl/private/eyes.key

--- Install ngrok and authenticate ngrok
+-- Install ngrok and authenticate ngrok with your Auth key.

 -- sudo ngrok http 443